swissspidy/oEmbed-API/README.md

 * First release

 ## Upgrade Notice ##

+### 0.8.0 ###
+This version comes with plenty of new translations, better multisite support and and a majorly improved embed template with design and accessibility improvements.

 ### 0.7.0 ###
 This version includes many new translations, full RTL language support and also has better Internet Explorer compatibility.